bitwiseworks/python-os2/Doc/library/xml.etree.elementtree.rst

       elements whose tag equals *tag* are returned from the iterator.
 If the tree structure is modified during iteration, the result is undefined.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

-   .. method:: iterfind(match)
+   .. method:: iterfind(match, namespaces=None)

-      Finds all matching subelements, by tag name or path.
-Returns an iterable yielding all matching elements in document order.
+      Finds all matching subelements, by tag name or :ref:`path <elementtree-xpath>`.
+Returns an iterable yielding all matching elements in document order. *namespaces* is an optional mapping from namespace prefix to full name.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: itertext()